imintust/1131_robotics-EX/README.md

    - Stack up tokens and blocks alternatively. (five tokens and five blocks)
    Score
    - Total Time (the team with the shortest time wins)
-3. Integration task:
+3. Integration task: (refer to the challenging tasks)
-   Criterion:
-   - Adding the challenge tasks in the tasks.
-   - with self-design fixtures
+   - Create at least self-design fixtures
-   - with I/O box, HMI
+   - Integrate I/O box or HMI in process
+   - Other Creativity

-## 📈  Level of achievement:
+## 📈  Level of Capability:

 To measure the capability of implementation of a robotic project.